A Level History

 Free Meals in FE

-If you are aged between 16 and 18 on August 2024 and received free school meals when you were at school, you may be eligible to receive a free meal at College.
+If you are aged between 16 and 18 on 31st August (the year you start your studies) and received free school meals when you were at school, you may be eligible to receive a free meal at College.
 For more information on free school meals, click here.

-Further Education Fees
+Further Education Fees (16-18)

-All our Further Education (FE) courses (Entry to Level 3) are free to EU residents who are under 19 years old on the 31st August 2024.
+All our Further Education (FE) courses (Entry to Level 3) are free to EU residents who are under 19 years old on the 31st August (the year you start your studies).
 For a few courses you may be expected to contribute towards the cost of specialist materials and resources.
 However, depending on your circumstances, you may be eligible for financial help from the College’s Learner Support Fund.
 You should apply for any such financial support as soon as you have been offered a place.
-If you are aged 19 or over on 31st August 2024 and you are a UK/EU resident you will normally be required to pay a course fee.

 Childcare